Create Magento App

 1. Install WSL

-To install WSL2 on Windows follow this guide.
+To install WSL2 on Windows follow .

 1.1 Install Windows Terminal (Optional)